Your First Stream

 and then cat the stream:

 These are the raw frames on the stream.
-The actually content is stored
+Structured data lives inline in the

 These are the raw frames on the stream.
-The actually content is stored
+Structured data lives inline in the

 Let’s submit another note:

-We can get the most recent note on the stream using the .head command:
+We can get the most recent note on the stream using the .last command:

-We can get the most recent note on the stream using the head command:
+We can get the most recent note on the stream using the last command:

 riffing